rydmike/flex_color_picker/README.md

 In the example below the custom colors we defined in `colorsNameMap` are given to the color picker's constructor property `customColorSwatchesAndNames`.
-If you leave `customColorSwatchesAndNames` without an entry and happen to have `ColorPickerType.custom: true` enabled, the custom picker will still not be shown.
+If you leave `customColorSwatchesAndNames` without an entry and happen to have `ColorPickerType.custom: true` enabled, the custom picker will not be shown.

 ```dart
   Future<bool> colorPickerDialog() async {